 The Board of Directors is comprised of a diverse mix of directors with complementary expertise and experience, as summarized in the table below.
 Our directors may also have limited expertise and experience in addition to what is reflected in the "Number of Directors" column below.
-The "Number of Directors" columns below include Kelly Ducourty, who has decided not to stand for re-election at the 2022 Annual Meeting and whose term as a director will end at the 2022 Annual Meeting.

-Expertise, Experience or Attribute Description Number of Directors Cybersecurity Extensive knowledge of corporate and global issues related to cybersecurity challenges within private and public organizations.
-3 of 9 Technology and Product Development Significant background working in the technology industry and in management of technology companies; experience in product development, including engineering and design.
-8 of 9 Leadership Extensive executive, director or management experience from leadership and governance roles in corporations, government or public organizations.
-9 of 9 Public Service and Legal Dedication to public service through leadership of government, non-governmental organizations and not-for-profit institutions; extensive experience in legal and compliance matters.
-4 of 9 Finance Leadership of a financial firm or management of the finance function of an enterprise, resulting in financial proficiency and expertise.
-2 of 9 Sales and Marketing Experience in sales or marketing, and leadership of corporate sales or marketing functions.
-2 of 9
+Summary of Expertise, Experience or Attribute Michael Xie Kenneth A. Goldman William H. Neukom Admiral James Stavridis (Ret) Number of Directors Cybersecurity Extensive knowledge of corporate and global issues related to cybersecurity challenges within private and public organizations.
+3 of 8 Technology and Product Development Significant background working in the technology industry, including government sectors, and in management of technology companies; experience in product development, including engineering and design.
+8 of 8 Leadership Extensive executive, director or management experience from leadership and governance roles in corporations, government or public organizations.
+8 of 8 Public Service and Legal Dedication to public service through leadership of government, non-governmental organizations and not-for-profit institutions; extensive experience in legal and compliance matters.
+4 of 8 Finance Leadership of a financial firm or management of the finance function of an enterprise, resulting in financial proficiency and expertise.
+2 of 8 Sales and Marketing Experience in sales or marketing, and leadership of corporate sales or marketing functions.
+1 of 8